Welcome to our Thrive Architect review.

 At best, it’s an anxious wait.
 At worst, it’s painful.

 While WordPress is a great blogging tool, it was never intended to build professional looking web pages.
-It’s something the WordPress developers are looking to address with their Gutenberg project.
+And while Gutenberg is making progress, it is still extremely limited.

 Meanwhile, you need a WYSIWYG editor that let’s you build pages painlessly.